meme20200/dupeplus/README.md

 # Checks for updates using the set API (Modrinth or SpigotMC),
 updates:
-  # Checks every 1 hour for updates, toggle off if you don't want to update the plugin often.
+  # Checks on startup for updates, disable if you do not wish to update DupePlus.
   checkupdate: true

   # Which Service should the Check Update use?
 (Default: Modrinth)